Alex Day: Personal life

 He worked in the Regent Street Apple Store during 2009.
 In August 2010, Day visited Zambia whilst taking part in the World Vision Vlogger charity event.
 He filmed and shared his experiences on YouTube.
-Until 2013, Day lived with friend, collaborator and bandmate Charlie McDonnell.
+Until 2013, Day lived with friend, collaborator and bandmate Charlotte McDonnell (formerly Charlie McDonnell).

 Day announced on 14 February 2014 that he had been dating fellow YouTuber Carrie Hope Fletcher since October 2013.
 However, Fletcher announced their break-up via Twitter on 14 March 2014.

-Day has identified as an atheist, and began to follow Buddhist teachings after visiting the Plum Village Monastery in mid 2014.
+Day has identified as an atheist, and as a mindful Vegan began to follow Buddhist teachings after visiting the Plum Village Monastery in mid 2014.
 Day also identifies as a minimalist.

 Sexual misconduct allegations

 In March 2014, Day admitted to having engaged in "manipulative relationships" with some women and having "created situations that put people under enormous pressure".
 He made further admission, saying, "the model of consent that I followed... was that only, 'no' meant, 'no'.
 That is not what consent is".
 He also announced via his blog that he had taken down his merchandise and artist pages from his label's website.

-A former friend and coworker, Charlie McDonnell stated, "I just don't feel able to call Alex a friend of mine any more."
+A former friend and coworker, Charlotte McDonnell stated, "I just don't feel able to call Alex a friend of mine any more."
 Day alleges that he subsequently attempted to reach out to McDonnell and that they could not agree upon a method of communication.

 On 5 October 2014, after a seven-month hiatus, Day released a statement regarding the allegations, claiming that he "didn't realise at the time that [the women] felt pressured", and apologising.
 In the half-hour video he also referenced what he saw as "militant" reactions posted on the social networking site, Tumblr, labelling them as "an angry torrent of abuse" and "people just being absolutely horrible to anyone who doesn't agree with them".
 His response was criticised by several YouTube contributors such as Laci Green, Jack Howard and Tomska.